eebasso/WarpX/Docs/source/theory/collisions.rst

 Benchmarks
 ----------

-See the :ref:`MCC example <examples-mcc-turner>` for a benchmark of the MCC implementation against literature results.
+See the :ref:`MCC example <examples-capacitive-discharge>` for a benchmark of the MCC implementation against literature results.

 Particle cooling due to elastic collisions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is straight forward to determine the energy a projectile loses during an elastic collision with another body, as a function of scattering angle, through energy and momentum conservation.
-See for example :cite:t:`b-Lim2007` for a derivation.
+See for example :cite:t:`col-Lim2007` for a derivation.
 The result is that given a projectile with mass :math:`m`, a target with mass :math:`M`, a scattering angle :math:`\theta`, and collision energy :math:`E`, the post collision energy of the projectile is given by

     .. math::